11 Sales Funnel Metrics That Will Help You Boost Sales

 If you want your emails to get opened, learn from one of the true masters of online marketing — Jon Morrow of SmartBlogger.com.
-In a free report called Headline Hacks (that you can download on Jon’s blog), Jon teaches that all headlines (or email subject lines) should do one of the following:
+In a free report called Headline Hacks, Jon teaches that all headlines (or email subject lines) should do one of the following:

 - Talk about a fear that keeps your readers up at night,

 - Piggyback on a famous brand and create curiosity,